-&lt;sup>7Our measure of wage always include non-wage employee compensation (such as retirement benefits, health benefits, payroll taxes, etc.).
+&lt;sup>6Our measure of wage always include non-wage employee compensation (such as retirement benefits, health benefits, payroll taxes, etc.).
 That is, "wage" in this article always refers to what is called "employee compensation" in the national accounts (SNA code D.1).

-$$\pi_f = (1 - p_f) \cdot \alpha_f / (1 - \alpha_f) \tag{2}$$ where $\alpha_f$ is the net-of-depreciation capital share of the net value-added of foreign firms, and $1 - p_f$ net interest received relative to operating surplus.
-In the data (described in Section 4.2 below), following international guidelines foreign firms include all firms where foreign investors own more than 50% of shares with voting rights.
-This condition is sufficient but not necessary: there are a few other ways firms can be classified as "foreign-controlled" (see Eurostat, 2012).
-Local firms are all firms that are not foreign.
-In addition to domestic firms with no foreign operations, local firms include domestic multinationals.
-By definition, at the country level $\pi = s \cdot \pi_f + (1 - s) \cdot \pi_l$ , where s is the share of wages paid by foreign firms.
+$$\pi_f = (1 - p_f) \cdot \alpha_f / (1 - \alpha_f) \tag{2}$$ where $\alpha_f$ is the net-of-depreciation capital share of the net value-added of foreign firms, and $1-p_f$ net interest received relative to operating surplus.
+Following international guidelines, foreign firms include all firms where foreign investors own more than 50% of shares with voting rights.
+This condition is sufficient but not necessary: there are a few other ways firms can be classified as foreign (see Eurostat, 2012).
+For any country i, we define as "local firms" all firms incorporated in i that are not classified as foreign.
+In addition to firms with purely domestic operations, local firms include domestic multinationals.
+For example, foreign firms in Germany include the German affiliates of Microsoft; local firms in Germany include Siemens (a German multinational) and German companies with no activity outside of Germany.
+By definition, at the country level $\pi = s \cdot \pi_f + (1-s) \cdot \pi_l$ , where s is the share of wages paid by foreign firms.